Sage-Bionetworks-Challenges/sea-ad-dream/README.md

 where the main steps are defined in `workflow.cwl`.

-The challenge's infrastructure is powered by the [SynapseWorkflowOrchestrator] orchesration tool, will continuously monitors the challenge for new submission to evaluate.
+The challenge's infrastructure is powered by the [SynapseWorkflowOrchestrator] orchestration tool, which continuously monitors the challenge for new submission to evaluate.

 ## Evaluation Overview